In Calgary, having it all is within reach – there is something for everyone here. Explore for yourself with this guide to life in Calgary.

 Simply put, life in Calgary is one of opportunity and adventure.
 It’s a young city of more than 1.3 million people where possibilities are just as limitless as our sunshine.

 Less than an hour from the Canadian Rocky Mountains, or the Rockies as locals like to say, Calgary is the sunniest major city in Canada.
-With top marks in culture, environment and education, Calgary is ranked the third most livable city in the world – and first in North America – by the Economist Intelligence Unit.
+With top marks in culture, environment and education, Calgary is one of the top 10 most livable cities in the world – and first in North America – by the Economist Intelligence Unit.
 Here, community meets opportunity.

 Unplug, play, and get moving

 Whether it’s cycling to and from the office, taking a riverside stroll, river surfing on the Bow River or ice skating in your community, enjoying an active lifestyle is part of the everyday lives of Calgarians.